 If you have tried these things and the auxiliary heat is still on, it may be time to call a heating expert.

-Because auxiliary heat is so much more expensive, it may be in your favor to pay a tech and get a repair rather than pay inflated heating costs over the cold winter months.
+Because auxiliary heat is so much more expensive to heat with, it may be in your favor to pay a tech and get a repair rather than pay inflated heating costs over the cold winter months.

 Is it Better to Use Auxiliary Heat?

-Auxiliary heat is an excellent supplemental heat source.
-It is not intended for long-term use, and the more you use it, the more expensive your heating bill will be overall.
+Auxiliary heat is an excellent supplemental heat source, but it is not intended for long-term use, and the more you use it, the more expensive your heating bill will be overall.

 If you are having problems with your heating system keeping up with your demands, you may want to consider the following over using auxiliary heat: